Skip to main content

 1099 Contractors

-Independent contractors who receive 1099 income rather than W-2 wages are strong candidates for bank statement loans.
+Independent contractors who receive 1099 income rather than W-2 wages qualify for either bank statement loans or dedicated 1099 programs.
 This includes:

 • Real estate agents and brokers